 What Jesus did for the Jews, he also did for the Gentiles.
-While the Gentiles didn't necessarily understand the Jewish concept of covenant, they understood light and darkness.
+While the Gentiles didn't necessarily understand the Jewish concept of covenant, they clearly understood light and darkness.
 The New Testament speaks often of being called out of darkness to follow the true God.
-We read in 2 Corinthians 4:6: "For God, who said, "Let light shine out of darkness," made his light shine in our hearts to give us the light of the knowledge of the glory of God in the face of Christ."
+We read in 2 Corinthians "For God, who said, 'Let light shine out of darkness,' made his light shine in our hearts to give us the light of the knowledge of the glory of God in the face of Christ."
 We also read in 1 Peter 2:9: "But you are a chosen people, a royal priesthood, a holy nation, a people belonging to God, that you may declare the praises of him who called you out of darkness into his wonderful light."
+(4:6)

 Jesus freed us from spiritual bondage.
 He gave us freedom from sin, death, and the power of the devil.
-Jesus did not go around preaching social justice, as did Doctor Martin Luther King Jr. Jesus went around preaching the Gospel, freedom from sins through the New Covenant in his blood.
+Jesus did not go around preaching social justice, as we hear from many church leaders today who seem to think social justice is one of the most important church teachings.
+For if one does not believe that the Gospel of Jesus Christ which preaches repentance unto eternal life is not the primary message of the Christian church, some other teaching will take its place.
+Jesus went around preaching the Gospel, that is, freedom from sins through the New Covenant in his blood.
 He proclaimed God's justice, that God forgives our sins because Jesus himself paid for them.
 Jesus paid for our sins through his sufferings and death, through his blood.
 The New Covenant in His blood is sure and certain because of His complete obedience to God's Law.

-Jesus was sent as Servant of God for both Jews and Gentiles - for all mankind.
+Jesus was sent as the Servant of God for both Jews and Gentiles - for all mankind.
 And of all mankind, it is unfortunately only those who believe this who will benefit from it and receive the eternal life promised to all believers.
 That makes the urgency of our mission to share this good news you are hearing again today all the more important.

 You heard again today that Jesus came "to open eyes that are blind, to free captives from prison and to release from the dungeon those who sit in darkness."
 It is true that Jesus physically healed people of blindness while he was on earth.
 But this is much more than just that.
 Jesus came to open spiritually blind eyes with his Word.
 These words do not refer to physical blindness or physical bondage.
-History would show that Cyrus would deliver the Jewish exiles from the prison of Babylonian captivity, but God's Servant will deliver all who believe from the prison of sin.
+History would show that Cyrus would deliver the Jewish exiles from the prison of Babylonian captivity, but God's Servant will deliver all mankind from the prison of sin.
+Not only were the Jews, God's special people, the ones chosen to bring the Savior to mankind delivered from the prison of sin, but also the rest of us - Gentiles - were delivered, too.